secretpenguin75/lscealice/README.md

 Depending on your workflow, you can either

-- download and run the jupyter notebook `.ipynb` or python `.py` file.
-Make sure you have the right dependencies installed.
+- manual: download and run the jupyter notebook `.ipynb` or python `.py` file.
+Make sure you have the right dependencies installed in your python distribution.

 - You can also install it using [pipx](https://pipx.pypa.io/latest/installation/) with